hungcq/knowledge-repo/IT/aws/solution-architect-associate/notes.md

   - Health check grace period not expired
   - Instance failed ELB health check where ASG use EC2 type of health check
 - Termination precedence: oldest launch configuration -> oldest launch template -> closest to billing hour
+- As the Availability Zones got unbalanced, Amazon EC2 Auto Scaling will compensate by rebalancing the Availability Zones.
+When rebalancing, Amazon EC2 Auto Scaling launches new instances before terminating the old ones, so that rebalancing does not compromise the performance or availability of your application
+- Amazon EC2 Auto Scaling creates a new scaling activity for terminating the unhealthy instance and then terminates it.
+Later, another scaling activity launches a new instance to replace the terminated instance
 ## Data
 - Aurora failover: select replica with the highest priority (lowest tier) with the largest size
 - Multi AZ option is only available for RDS.
 Aurora has use read replica as standby instance (async replication).